Massive IoT refers to the Internet of Things on an unprecedented scale.

 For service providers, there's no need to manufacture multiple product variants and support different networks.

 Streamlined installation: Devices with embedded SIMs can automatically pick out the optimal MNO network for any deployment site.
-As a result, technicians no longer need to spend hours travelling and testing devices for their connectivity requirements.
+As a result, technicians no longer need to spend hours traveling and testing devices for their connectivity requirements.

 Where do we fit in?

 The future of large-scale cellular IoT is bright with ongoing technological advancements such as eSIMs (embedded SIM cards), LPWAN, and 5G networks.

 These technologies are expected to be crucial in developing massive IoT projects worldwide.

 On this matter, Thales, a global leader in remote eSIM provisioning, has brought a straightforward and flexible new solution tailored to the requirements of massive IoT rollouts.